vectordotdev/vector/CONTRIBUTING.md

 Where `CONTAINER_IMAGE_REPO` is the docker image repo name to use, without part after the `:`.
 Replace `<your name>` with your Docker Hub username.

-This will run Kubernetes E2E tests suite.
-If the command exit with 0 status code - tests passed.

 You can also pass additional parameters to adjust the behavior of the test:

 * `QUICK_BUILD=true` - use development build and a skaffold image from the dev